Port Royal Experiment

 The Port Royal Experiment was a program begun during the American Civil War in which former slaves successfully worked on the land abandoned by planters.
+They were given the chance to be paid wages and this was a good test for the reconstruction era that was coming before the war even ended.
+Freed men even bought land for themselves and Northern missionaries and abolitionists came to teach the freed men.

+History

 In 1861 the Union captured the Sea Islands off the coast of South Carolina and their main harbor, Port Royal.
 The white residents fled, leaving behind 10,000 black slaves.
 Several private Northern charity organizations stepped in to help the former slaves become self-sufficient.
 The result was a model of what Reconstruction could have been.
 The African Americans demonstrated their ability to work the land efficiently and live independently of white control.
 They assigned themselves daily tasks for cotton growing and spent their extra time cultivating their own crops, fishing and hunting.
 By selling their surplus crops, the locals acquired small amounts of property.
+But it wasn't specifically meant to be a way to envision the future of America but rather a way to stray away from slavery while Reconstruction went on.

-Among the Northerners who arrived as teachers were Mary Lambert Allen and her husband William Francis Allen from West Newton, MA.
-Detailed descriptions of their daily life are provided in his diaries which have been transcribed.
+Among the Northerners who arrived as teachers were Mary Lambert Allen and her husband William Francis Allen from West Newton, Massachusetts.
+Detailed descriptions of their daily life are provided in his diaries, which have been transcribed.
 Admiration for the hard work ethic of the former slaves is mentioned, as well as the urgent need for a basic education of which they had been deprived.
 Allen also took notes on the language, songs and music he heard which he later published.
 In 1862, General Ormsby M. Mitchel helped African Americans to found the town of Mitchelville on Hilton Head Island.
-In 1865 President Andrew Johnson ended the experiment, returning the land to its previous white owners.
+The Port Royal Experiment ended up beginning to make northerner whites nervous as some felt like it could be too much work having to maybe compensate for their injustice in slavery and they made them really uneasy.
+They went from supporting it fully into becoming more and more worried as they saw it progress.
+But after the death of Abraham Lincoln and the election of President Andrew Johnson, the experiment came to an abrupt end in 1865, returning the land to its previous white owners.

 In February 1862, a report was made to the Treasury Dept. which gives an indication of the territory held in the Port Royal Experiment: